 Depending on the type of presentation you're delivering your final slide will differ.

 Make sure you're using a powerful final PowerPoint graphic slide to showcase your concluding information.
 Or, transition into an easy to read Contact Us or Any Questions slide.

 If you're unsure which slide fits your presentation type best, re-read the sections above.
 Don't miss out on those graphic examples of best last slides for various PowerPoint presentation types.

 3. Include a Call to Action With Appeal

 Depending on your goal, you may want to motivate the audience to ask a question or take an immediate action on the information you're presenting.
 Make sure your final slide helps motivate the audience to do that.

-Your final points need to align with your argument and give them a good reason to take action.
-Be clear on what you're trying to accomplish with your presentation, and bring it forward in your final slide.
+Your final points need to align with your argument and give them a good reason to act.
+Be clear on what you're trying to do with your presentation and bring it forward in your final slide.

 Also, make sure you practice delivering your conclusion.
 You want to put your notes aside, make eye-contact with the audience, and engage with emotion as you wrap up.

 Learn more presentation strategies, so you not only open with interest, but end the presentation memorably: